Naifcx47350/GenAI_Text2Image/README.md

 # GenAI_Text2Image
  A reproducible, code-integrated research project using Stable Diffusion for text-to-image generation.
-Built for the ARTI 557 Generative AI course at Imam Abdulrahman Bin Faisal University.
+Built for the Generative AI course at my college.